 The Asus ROG Rapture GT-AXE11000 Wi-Fi 6E Gaming Router, originally announced in September 2020, didn’t materialize until early 2021.
 And it still made it to be the very first Wi-Fi 6E broadcaster in the world.

 Months later, there are still just a few 6GHz clients, namely, the Samsung S21 Ultra and the Intel AX210 chip.
-I tested the new router with both, and it proved to be an excellent performer and lots to offer.
+I tested the new router with both, and it proved to be an excellent performer with lots to offer.

 Here’s the bottom line: Considering the expensive cost of $550 and the general lack of 6GHz clients, there’s no rush to get the GT-AXE11000 now.
 It’ll only get better and more affordable over time.
 But if you can’t wait, chances are you’ll love it as long as you can look past the ugly design.